-One of the things that makes the NFC East the best NFL division to cover is the emotion of it all.
+One of the things that make the NFC East the best NFL division to cover is the emotion of it all.
 Specifically, the hate.
-My job keeps me in regular contact with fans of each of the division's four teams, and part of what keeps this blog so lively is that, is that if you're a fan of one of the four teams, you hate the other three.
+My job keeps me in regular contact with fans of each of the division's four teams, and part of what keeps this blog so lively is that, if you're a fan of one of the four teams, you hate the other three.
 I get it.
 I dig it.
 You're fans.
 You don't have to be rational when talking about your team or its rivals.
 It's one of the ways you blow off steam.
 It's all good.

 "I just want to kick those guys' asses," Bennett said shortly after arriving at camp, when he was asked about playing the Cowboys.
 "That is what it is all about.
 I mean we are cool but we ain't that cool, know what I am saying?
 I kind of got some ill feelings towards them overall.
 It is a game, I kind of hate everybody, honestly, in the NFL."